strmprivacy/docs/docs/quickstart/ccd/03-aws-marketplace.md

     :::

     :::important
-    The `eksctl` command in the launch instructions is incorrect, it is missing the policies that should be attached to the service account.
+    The `eksctl` command in _Step 1_ of the launch instructions is incorrect, it is missing the policies that should be attached to the service account.
 The correct command is:
     ```bash
     eksctl create iamserviceaccount \
        --name <SERVICE_ACCOUNT_NAME> \